 Several counties in the foodshed have provided funds to help save farms, but the economic crisis caused cutbacks.
-Dutchess County's Partnership for Manageable Growth has been funded through the issuance of serial bonds.
-The program can pay up to 50 percent of a project's cost and has provided \$6.6 million to farmland protection and open space projects over 12 years.
+Dutchess County's Partnership for Management Growth has been funded through annual appropriations from the county's general fund.
+The program, which pays up to 50 percent of a project's cost, has provided \$6.6 million to farmland protection and open space projects over 12 years.
 Similarly, Orange County's Open Space Fund Program offers up to 50 percent in matching funds for the protection of open space and farmland, but it, too, has not been active since 1993.
 Ulster County has adopted a farmland protection plan but has provided no funding for agricultural easements.
 Columbia County does not currently have a farmland preservation program but it is nearing adoption of its first Farmland Protection Plan, an important precursor to accessing state FPP funds.